marriednext/core/README.md

 - UPSTASH_REDIS_REST_URL (Used as a cache layer for the tenant app)
 - UPSTASH_REDIS_REST_TOKEN

+## Setting up Clerk

+In Clerk we need to enable the ability to capture the First and Last name of the Engaged users.
+You'll receive application errors in the invitation flow if you don't have the proper settings enabled.

+1. Go to the "Configure" tab
+2. Select "User & authentication" from the "Configure" sidebar
+3. Select the "User model" tab
+4. Enable the "First and last name" switch.
+(We DO NOT require first and last name)

 ## Troubleshooting

 If you need a sanity check, run the following command to clear all auto-generated assets.